 The Moab Century Tour

 encompasses an inspiring variety of landscape to awaken the cycling spirit.
 This spectacular route rises from the Moab Valley into the sculptured Redrock canyons of Dead Horse Point State Park.
 Take in the sweet sage of the desert as you make your way to the Earth's edge overlooking the Colorado River two thousand feet below.
 Like any good bike ride this has a thrilling descent back into Moab.
-To reach the magical one hundred number take the spur along the Colorado River joining with other cyclists on the Rolling Down The River Route.
 You’ll return feeling a huge sense of accomplishment and completely inspired by the grand scale of this magical place.